Why do you want to double-major? Is it worth it?

 Ideal course load

-Although this schedule does not fit my advisors’ guidelines of three CSEC/CS classes per semester, it ensures reasonable stress levels, freedom, and a normal graduation time.
+Although this schedule does not fit my advisors’ guidelines of three SEC/CS classes per semester, it ensures reasonable stress levels, freedom, and a normal graduation time.

 Given all of the STEM double-major horror stories, I understand why students are scared of double-majors.
-I also understand that there are statistics demonstrating that students struggle when taking three+ CSEC/CS classes.
+I also understand that there are statistics demonstrating that students struggle when taking three+ SEC/CS classes.

 Thus, I want to explain why I am not scared of double-majoring.